Shri: Spelling and pronunciation

 In Devanagari script for Sanskrit, Hindi, Marathi and other languages, the word श्री is a combination of three sounds: श् (ISO), र् (ISO) and ई (ISO, long i).
 There are two conventions in India to transliterate the consonant श् (ISO: ISO) to English: some use s (which in narrower transcription represents only स्) as in Sri Lanka and Srinagar, while others use sh as in Shimla and Shimoga.
 Similarly, री (ISO; र् + ई) is also transliterated to English in two different ways as ri and ree, although the latter is non-standard in Hindi.
-Hence this word श्री may be rendered in English as Shri (the standard spelling), Shree, Sri or Sree; some other transcriptions used are Shri, Shiri, Shrii.
+Hence this word श्री may be rendered in English as Shri (the standard spelling), Shree, Sri or Sree; some other transcriptions used are Shiri and Shrii.

 Sanskrit is written in many other Indian scripts as well, each of which has its own equivalents of these Devanāgari characters.

 Usage

-Shri is an epithet of the Hindu goddesses - Lakshmi.
+Shri is an epithet of the Hindu goddess Lakshmi.

 Shri is a polite form of address equivalent to the English "Mr." or "Ms.".

-Shri is also frequently used as an epithet of some Hindu gods, in which case it is often translated into English as Holy.
-Also, in language and general usage, Shri, if used by itself and not followed by any name, refers to the supreme consciousness, i.e. god.

 Shri, also rendered Sridevi, is an epithet of Lakshmi.
 The Vedas speak of Shri as a goddess, who personified ten qualities coveted by other divine beings: food, royalty, holiness, kingdom, fortune, sovereignty, nobility, power, righteousness, and beauty.
 The Vedic Shri is believed to have identified with later conceptions of Lakshmi, as the embodiment of royalty and dignity.